Arthritis by Prevalence

 Only 13% of adults with arthritis reported they had taken a class to learn to manage their symptoms.

 In Wisconsin, costs related to arthritis and rheumatic conditions total nearly $2.4 billion per year.
-This amount includes $1.5 billion in direct costs (i.e., medical expenditures) and $895 million in indirect costs (i.e., lost earnings).
+This amount includes $1.5 billion in direct costs (medical expenditures) and $895 million in indirect costs (lost earnings).
 (3,4)

 1. Wisconsin Behavioral Risk Factor Surveillance System.
-Wisconsin Department of Health Serves, Division of Public Health, Office of Health Informatics., 2011.
-CDC revised BRFS data collection, and the 2011 information reflects the changes in these new methods.
+Wisconsin Department of Health Services, Division of Public Health, Office of Health Informatics, 2011.
+CDC revised BRFS data collection methods, and the 2011 information reflects these changes.
 Prevalence rates are not directly comparable and may be higher than rates in previous years.

 3. Centers for Disease Control and Prevention.
 Impact of arthritis and other rheumatic conditions on the health care system - United States, 1997.
 MMWR 1999; 48:349-53.

 4. Centers for Disease Control and Prevention.
 National and state expenditures and lost earnings attributable to arthritis and other rheumatic conditions - United States, 2003.
 MMWR 2007; 56:338.